 Café Murillo

-Because the clever Spaniards think you should always eat when drinking, most bars also serve food—usually tapas.
-And despite the efforts of the authorities, Madrid’s nightlife still happens later than in most other cities and goes on for longer, as well.
+Because the clever Spaniards think you should always eat when drinking, most bars also serve food — usually tapas.
+And despite the efforts of the authorities, Madrid's nightlife still happens later than in most other cities and goes on for longer as well.
+For the real party animals, the neighbourhoods of Malasaña and La Latina are a mandatory stop at night.

 Bar Cock